gorilla/http/README.md

-## NOTE: This library is no longer actively developed and is not recommended for use in new projects.
+## gorilla/http

-# gorilla/http
+> 👷 This library is in maintenance mode.

 A simple, safe and powerful HTTP client for the Go language.